keithatxxdotnetwork/all-docs/docs/overview/softwareOverview.md

 ### Elixxir/[Server](https://git.xx.network/elixxir/server)

-The Server repository implements the core cMix functionality and is the software that a Node runs.
+The Server repository implements the core cMixx functionality and is the software that a Node runs.
 It performs precomputation and real-time computation and processes messages.
 In addition, it receives batches of messages from the Gateways as well as performs network team operations.